raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 - macOS with M1 chips could not run binaries compiled by the compiler.

 Now, most programs written in Pen should work also on macOS with M1 chips as well as on x86-64 chips.
 Although there is a plan to support macOS as the first tier platform, we can't guarantee that Pen works properly there due to limitation of CI infrastructure.

+## What's next?

+There are quite a few features planned for the next version of Pen including:

+- Proper implementation of the C calling convention for FFI

 ## Conclusion